McIndi/mast3/manual-tests.md

 These tests assume that you have two DataPowers, one at 192.168.0.10 and one at 192.168.0.20.

+# To do a fresh build

+#   First setup a venv to perform the build
+python -m venv .venv
+.venv\Scripts\activate.bat
+python -m pip install requests

+#  Perform the build
+python build.py

+# Installation file will be in dist directory
+# For testing or review, the contents of the installation file can be found in build/assemble
+cd build\assemble

+cd ..\..\ && python build.py && cd build\assemble

 # Add to hosts.conf
 [hosts]
 dp1: 192.168.0.10